 TotalEnergies SE Sponsored ADR (TTE) Gains But Lags Market: What You Should Know

-Heading into today, shares of the company had lost 13.37% over the past month, lagging the Oils-Energy sector's gain of 1.6% and the S&P 500's loss of 4.46% in that time.
+Prior to today's trading, shares of the company had lost 12.61% over the past month.
+This has lagged the Oils-Energy sector's gain of 8.56% and the S&P 500's gain of 2.65% in that time.

-TotalEnergies SE Sponsored ADR will be looking to display strength as it nears its next earnings release.
-On that day, TotalEnergies SE Sponsored ADR is projected to report earnings of $2.27 per share, which would represent year-over-year growth of 106.36%.
+Investors will be hoping for strength from TotalEnergies SE Sponsored ADR as it approaches its next earnings release.
+In that report, analysts expect TotalEnergies SE Sponsored ADR to post earnings of $2.27 per share.
+This would mark year-over-year growth of 106.36%.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $8.53 per share and revenue of $170.86 billion, which would represent changes of +27.69% and -14.91%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $8.76 per share and revenue of $200.04 billion.
+These totals would mark changes of +31.14% and -0.38%, respectively, from last year.

-It is also important to note the recent changes to analyst estimates for TotalEnergies SE Sponsored ADR.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Any recent changes to analyst estimates for TotalEnergies SE Sponsored ADR should also be noted by investors.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 11.97% higher.
-TotalEnergies SE Sponsored ADR currently has a Zacks Rank of #2 (Buy).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 10.1% higher.
+TotalEnergies SE Sponsored ADR currently has a Zacks Rank of #1 (Strong Buy).

-Investors should also note TotalEnergies SE Sponsored ADR's current valuation metrics, including its Forward P/E ratio of 5.83.
-This represents a discount compared to its industry's average Forward P/E of 16.48.
+Digging into valuation, TotalEnergies SE Sponsored ADR currently has a Forward P/E ratio of 5.74.
+Its industry sports an average Forward P/E of 16.27, so we one might conclude that TotalEnergies SE Sponsored ADR is trading at a discount comparatively.

-It is also worth noting that TTE currently has a PEG ratio of 0.89.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Alternative Energy - Other was holding an average PEG ratio of 2.02 at yesterday's closing price.
+Meanwhile, TTE's PEG ratio is currently 0.87.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Alternative Energy - Other was holding an average PEG ratio of 2.18 at yesterday's closing price.

 The Alternative Energy - Other industry is part of the Oils-Energy sector.
-This group has a Zacks Industry Rank of 209, putting it in the bottom 18% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 208, which puts it in the bottom 19% of all 250+ industries.

 Click to get this free report